 Elin Babcock – Assemblage Art & Paintings

-Liz Ellingson – Hand-wrought Sterling & Gemstone Jewelry
+Liz Ellingson – Hand-fabricated, Sterling and Stone Jewelry

 Suzanne Etienne – Acrylic Paintings

-Michael Gibson – Post-impressionist paintings & Whimsical pieces
+Michael Gibson – Post-impressionist oil paintings as well as some Whimsical pieces

 Cheryl Kempner – Metal & Ceramic Garden Art, Crazy Clay Birds